Aubrey (The X-Files): Plot

 B.J. awakens from a nightmare covered in blood, finding the word "Sister" slashed into her chest, and sees a young Cokely reflected in the mirror behind her.
 She heads to a stranger's basement and tears away the floorboards, revealing a skeleton that is found to be the remains of Agent Ledbetter.
 Cokely is arrested, but denies attacking B.J., insisting he's too old to even leave his house without his oxygen flask.
 Scully tells Mulder that blood on the latest victim matches Cokely's.
 The agents visit Thibedeaux, who describes her encounter with Cokely in the 1940s.
 Mulder notices a photo of her at the 1939 World's Fair.
 When pressed, Thibedeaux reveals that the rape resulted in a child, which she put up for adoption.
 The FBI tracks down the child, who turns out to have been B.J.'s father, causing Mulder to surmise that B.J. is the killer and may be operating on genetic memories which tend to skip a generation.

 As the agents are on their way to intercept her, B.J. attacks Thibedeaux, but stops when she sees the "Sister" scars on her chest.
-The agents find Thibedeaux after B.J. has left, and head to Cokely's house, believing him to be her next target.
+The agents find Thibedeaux after B.J. has left, and head to Cokely's house, believing him to be her new target.
 B.J., who has already arrived, cuts Cokely's respirator tubes and attacks him with a razor.
 As Mulder is looking for them in the house, he is attacked by B.J.
 She threatens to cut his throat with the razor, at which Scully and Tillman compel her to stop.
 B.J. finally surrenders after Cokely dies.
 She is then placed in a female psychiatric ward, where she is put on suicide watch after attempting to self-abort.